-If any configuration information cannot be validated, the following message is displayed: "Ignore these errors and proceed with a potentially incompletely configured system."
+If certain configuration information cannot be validated, Business Transaction Management displays an error message as well as a check box with the following text: "Ignore these errors and proceed with a potentially incompletely configured system."
 In general you should attempt to correct the configuration error(s).
-However, you also have the option of proceeding to a partially configured Business Transaction Management by enabling the checkbox and clicking Finish.
+However, you also have the option of proceeding to a partially configured Business Transaction Management by enabling the checkbox and clicking Finish again.
 If you choose to access the partially configured system, you will need to correct the configuration errors before you can successfully use the product.
-For example, if your database connection information was not accurate, you will need to re-configure it from within the Management Console.
+For example, if your database connection information was not accurate, you will need to re-configure it from within the Business Transaction Management Console.